 - researchers must conduct their research with integrity and transparency with regard to actual or potential conflicts of interest

 All research projects conducted by staff and research students, all undergraduate and taught postgraduate projects and dissertations must receive the appropriate ethics committee scrutiny and where necessary approval (as set out in the Operating Procedures as approved by the University Research Ethics Committee).

 Most research projects that require ethical approval will seek to gain that from an institute, faculty or university rec.
 Some research projects must gain ethical approval from external bodies (e.g. NRES for studies involving NHS patients).
 In such cases, evidence of external approval will scrutinised by the relevant REC and may be accepted in lieu of an application to that REC.

-In the event of any inquiries or concerns regarding issues of research integrity, contact the Chair of the University Research Ethics Committee, Professor Patrick Carmichael at UREC@beds.ac.uk
+In the event of any inquiries or concerns regarding issues of research integrity, contact the Chair of the University Research Ethics Committee, Dr Victoria Carpenter at UREC@beds.ac.uk

-If application to the chair of UREC is inappropriate, concerns may be raised under the University Policy and Procedure on Whistleblowing - PDF 131.3 KB (Public Interest Disclosure), in relation to:
+If application to the chair of UREC is inappropriate, concerns may be raised under the University Policy and Procedure on Whistleblowing [PDF] (Public Interest Disclosure), in relation to: